Skip to content

 })

-export default function EditPost({ loaderData }) {
+export default function EditPost({ loaderData }: { loaderData: any }) {

 const { post } = loaderData